Catholics & Bible

 Pallbearers play a central role in helping to carry the casket during a funeral.
 You may see some of them in white gloves usually worn to signify respect for the deceased or as a sign of purity.
 Depending on the underlying tradition of the specific catholic community, you may have both pallbearers and casket bearers.
 In this case, the pallbearer plays more of a ceremonial role while the casket bearers do the heavy lifting.

 Even if the casket is on an animal-driven cart or a vehicle, pallbearers may still be present on a symbolic sense just holding a tip of the pall.
-Read on to learn more on how many pallbearers at a catholic funeral.
+Read on to learn more on how many pallbearers at a Catholic funeral.

 When Should You Consider Pallbearers